Generic Name: Ibandronate Injection (EYE ban DROE nate)

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
+Read it again each time ibandronate injection is refilled.
 If you have any questions about ibandronate injection, please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.